 Plastic is not biodegradable

 Although a lot of straws are made using recycled materials, they are still very difficult to recycle.
 The large majority is not able to be recycled and ends up in landfills.
 These plastic straws do not break down in the environment and can remain intact for up to 2000 years.
 Most likely, every straw that you’ve ever used in your entire life is still out there somewhere, biding its time.
+A habit of carrying your own cutlery, straws and tumbler might help in resolving the issue of overuse of plastics.

 Straws pollute the ocean